hmchen47/DataScience/Notes/p01-Bayesian.md

 + __Point estimates__
   + traditional measures of location of distribution: mean, median, and mode
   + given a theoretical justification as a point estimate derived from a posterior distribution, by imposing a particular penalty on error in estimation
-  + posterior disteribution: symmetric and unimodal $\implies$ mean, median, and mode all coincide in a single value and no difficulty in making a choice
+  + posterior distribution: symmetric and unimodal $\implies$ mean, median, and mode all coincide in a single value and no difficulty in making a choice
   + posterior distribution considerably skewed in some circumstances $\implies$ marked difference btw mean and median
   + the median: less sensitive to the tails of the distribution

 + __Interval estimates__
-  + credible interval: any interval conaining probability different from a 'Neyman-Pearson' confidence interval
+  + credible interval: any interval containing probability different from a 'Neyman-Pearson' confidence interval
   + types of intervals: assume a continuous parameter $\theta$ w/ range on $(-\infty, \infty)$ and posterior conditional on generic data $y$
     + _one-side intervals_: typical  $x = .90, .95, .99$
       + one-side upper $x \cdot 100\%$ w/ $(\theta_L, \infty)$ where $p(\theta < \theta_L| y) = x$